 The Cambridge course is divided into parts.
 Part IA is first year, which is common to all engineers.
 In the second year, around 25 students will choose to move into Chemical Engineering.
 In the third year, around 45 students will switch to Manufacturing Engineering, with up to six students taking part in our exchange programme in either Paris or Singapore.
 Regardless of which avenue you choose, the Engineering Department has the world class facilities to help you achieve your full potential!

-The assessment tests are two written tests, each 60 minutes long, with the first being 40 multiple choice on maths and physics, and the second being 20 multiple choice but on advanced maths and physics.
+Admission Assessment: All applicants for Engineering must take the ENGAA admission assessment which requires pre-registration.
+The ENGAA is two written tests, each 60 minutes long, with the first being 40 multiple choice on maths and physics, and the second being 20 multiple choice but on advanced maths and physics.
 Both tests are on physical principles covered in your maths and physics courses, including mechanics, and are all based on the curriculum you have covered in school, only a little more challenging.
 To help you prepare for these, there are sample papers available here.

 Engineering is a broad field and inevitably you will need to specialise at some stage in your career.
 Here at Cambridge, one of our unique qualities is that we will help you decide which specialisation is for you during your time here, be it aerospace and aerothermal engineering, to join our alumni astronauts in space; electrical, electronic and computer engineering, where alumni have developed the suspension systems upon which supercars are built; energy, sustainability and the environment, and civil and structural engineering where Cambridge graduates have helped develop the liquid crystals using for advanced solar farms; or mechanical and bio engineering, where graduates have worked on enhancing bone growth into implants.